AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Alflame.md

 ## **Core Stacks Mechanic**

-Stacks represent an escalating exposure to the Allflame’s burning essence.
+Stacks represent an escalating exposure to the Alflame’s burning essence.
 As stacks accumulate on a creature, not only do they suffer additional fire damage each turn, but several card effects also scale based on the number of stacks consumed.
 When you see values written as _(a/b/c/…)_ in any card’s description, choose the number corresponding to the number of stacks used:

 - **Example (Speed):** Consuming 1 stack grants **5 feet** extra movement; 2 stacks grant **10 feet**; 3 stacks grant **15 feet**; 4 stacks grant **20 feet**; and 5 stacks grant **25 feet**—in addition to the effect of disengage.